V4Fire/Core/src/core/data/README.md

 }
 ```

-### Registering a data provider as multiton
+### Registering a data provider as the multiton

 You can register your data provider by a name in the global storage.
-For that case, you should use the special decorator "provider".
+For that case, you should use the special decorator `provider`.

 ```js
 import Provider, { provider, providers } from 'core/data';